As it says in The Piercing Bible:

-A “horizontal” placement may actually be more visually appealing if the outer side is placed just slightly higher than the inner side.
-This will barely tilt the ring up at a slant that frames the area nicely.
-A true horizontal placement can look a little droopy at the outer edge, depending on the angle and shape of your breasts.
-After all, women are curvilinear in structure--not geometric.
+Whether you prefer the position to be horizontal, vertical, or somewhere in between, nipple piercing works best when placed in your tissue’s natural creases.
+Depending on the angle and shape of your breasts or pectoral muscles, the “horizontal” placement may be more visually appealing if the outer edge is just a bit higher than the inner side.
+This tilts the jewelry up at a slight slant that often frames the area nicely.
+A geometrically horizontal placement can look a little droopy at the outer side on certain chests.

-If you want a pair of piercings and you have large, protruding nipples that are uneven in size, is it sometimes best to pierce at the natural base of each nipple rather than making one piercing shallower (or deeper) in an attempt to make them match.
+If you want a pair of piercings and have large, protruding nipples that are uneven in size, it is often best to position the jewelry at the natural base of each nipple, and not make one side shallower (or deeper) in an attempt to make them match.

 Multiple Nipple Piercings

 A nipple can be pierced only once in a session; however, after healing, depending on its configuration and dimensions, it may be pierceable a second time.
 Few nipples are substantial enough to accommodate more than two piercings.
-Typical arrangements include two horizontal piercings (ordinarily moving closer toward the body for subsequent piercing), a cross shape, (commonly with a horizontal piercing in front and the vertical behind it), or an X shape, formed by two diagonal piercings.
-Exceptional skill is required to accurately place additional holes in an already-pierced nipple.
+Typical arrangements include two horizontal piercings (ordinarily moving closer toward the body for the subsequent hole), a cross (usually with a horizontal placement in front and a vertical behind it), or an X shape formed by two diagonal barbells.
+Exceptional skills may be required to place additional holes accurately in an already-pierced nipple.